WaterQuality-INL/OpenMux/README.md

 Icons/

 Therefore, move EL_MUX.exe to the Application/ directory and ensure those folders are present there.
 Afterward, the build/ and dist/ directories are safe to be deleted.

+# License

+- Software (Application/) is licensed under MIT License.
+- Hardware (Hardware/) is licensed under CC BY 4.0.

+# References

+(Add our publication)